It is known that most cancers occur more in men than in women. What are the reasons for the gender difference?

 The only cancers diagnosed less in men than in women were gallbladder and thyroid cancers.
 For esophageal adenocarcinoma, men were 10.80 times more likely to be diagnosed than women.
 In addition, men had a higher risk of developing bladder cancer 3.3 times, gastric cardia cancer 3.49 times, and laryngeal cancer 3.53 times.

 “In addition to external factors known to cause cancer, our findings suggest that sex and gender-related biological factors are key determinants of cancer development,” said study lead author Sarah S. Jackson, PhD.
-“Understanding the gender-related biological mechanisms that make cancer more prevalent in women could have important implications for disease etiology and prevention.”
+“Understanding the gender-related biological mechanisms that make cancer more prevalent in women might have important implications for disease etiology and prevention.”

 The researchers found that behavioral and lifestyle factors accounted for a statistically significant proportion of the increased incidence of esophageal adenocarcinoma and cancers of the liver, other biliary tract, bladder, skin, colon, rectum, and lungs in men, although in many cases the proportion was low.
 The impact of risk factors varied from 11% for esophageal adenocarcinoma to 50% for lung cancer.